 As an international student, Kelly says her move to UC and Christchurch has helped to positively develop her character.

 ‘I’ve grown a lot as a person since I got here,’ she says.
 ‘It is not hard to adapt, and I enjoy the freedom that I have here, and I get to be more independent.
 As an international student, I know it can be scary coming here all alone, and I was very fortunate that there’s a large Malaysian community here.
 Life in New Zealand is about balancing working hard and the time you spend enjoying the outdoors.’

 During her first two years, Kelly flatted at Ilam Apartments which helped her ease into university life as a new student.

-Kelly keeps busy outside of her university routine hanging out with her friends and traveling around New Zealand.
+Kelly kept busy outside of her university routine hanging out with her friends and traveling around New Zealand.

-‘The perks of having other international friends is that I can get learn more about their culture and their cuisines.
+‘The perks of having other international friends is that I could learn more about their culture and their cuisines.
 When it’s a long break I would plan to go on road trips and travel to different cities and enjoy the natural beauty that New Zealand has to offer.’

 Since graduating, Kelly has gained a role with Lab3, a software development company formed by UC graduates.

 Inspired by her time with the Student Volunteer Army, Kelly also volunteers her weekends to working with the SPCA.